yoriyatana/nss_tacplus/README.md

    $ ls -l libnss_tacplus.so.2
    -rwxrwxr-x.
 1 vagrant vagrant 96759 Sep 19 18:04 libnss_tacplus.so.2
    ```

-5. Profit!
    Copy the module to the library:
    ```
    cp libnss_tacplus.so.2 /lib64/
    ```